Royal Fortress of the Concepcion: The Peninsular War

 The Peninsular War started when French and Spanish armies occupied Portugal in 1807, and escalated in 1808 when France turned on Spain.
 As a consequence, the Fortress of Concepcion fell into the control of the French forces.
-On the 24th of May, 1808 French troops under the command of General Louis Henri Loison marched on the Fortress of Almeida.
+On 24 May 1808 French troops under the command of General Louis Henri Loison marched on the Fortress of Almeida.

 French occupation

-By the 12th of June, Loison had turned his attention to the Fortress of Concepcion.
+By 12 June, Loison had turned his attention to the Fortress of Concepcion.
 The French column informed the fort's Governor that they had arrived to relieve the garrison.
 Fearing the behaviour of the French column, the Governor and his garrison quickly abandoned the fort to the French, escaping their clutches by slipping out the fort's postern gate.
 Loison now occupied both Concepcion and the Fortress of Almeida.
-By the 16th of June, Loison had received orders to march on the city of Porto to suppress an insurrection by the Portuguese against the French occupation.
+By 16 June, Loison had received orders to march on the city of Porto to suppress an insurrection by the Portuguese against the French occupation.
 Loison set out and on reaching the town of Mesão Frio 58 mi northwest of Almeida, his troops were stopped by Portuguese insurgents.
 On retreating to Almeida, Loison received a fresh dispatch from General Junot, ordering him to march on Lisbon which was threatening insurrection.
 Before leaving Almeida, Loison arranged to have the cannons and garrison of Fort Concepcion moved to Almeida and to have the northernmost bastions of the fortress blown up in the hope of rendering the fortress useless if it fell into the enemies' hands.